CITB: History

 In March 2013, it was announced that the organisation would drop brands such as CITB-ConstructionSkills, CSkills Awards and the National Construction College (the NCC operated from seven locations: Ashbourne, Erith, Inchinnan, Bircham Newton near King's Lynn, King's Norton, Leytonstone and Llangefni), and revert to its original CITB name as a result of industry feedback suggesting that multiple brands were causing confusion.

-Review
+2016 review

 The October 2016 Farmer Review of the UK Construction Labour Model made several key recommendations to reform training in the industry.
 One of these was for fundamental reform of the CITB and the levy.
 In May 2017, the awarding body Cskills Awards was sold to another industry awarding body NOCN.

 In October 2016, the government's skills minister Robert Halfon appointed Paul Morrell to lead a review of industrial training boards, in particular the future role of the CITB.
 Industry support for the CITB varied widely, with some sectors (notably housebuilding) voting against renewal of the CITB's levy, while others (Build UK, for example) favoured its continuation so long as there were reforms.
 The report, Building Support: the review of the Industry Training Boards, was published in November 2017.